 | Reverse sorted | ~50,000,000 |

-The difference between the best case and worst case is enormous.
+The gap between best and worst case spans roughly four orders of magnitude.
 For nearly sorted data, Insertion Sort is competitive with O(n log n) algorithms.
 For random data, it is not.

 Small arrays.
-For arrays with fewer than 10-20 elements, the overhead of more complex algorithms like Merge Sort or Quick Sort (function call overhead, partitioning logic) actually makes them slower than Insertion Sort.
-The simplicity of Insertion Sort shines on small inputs.
+For arrays with fewer than 10-20 elements, the overhead of more complex algorithms like Merge Sort or Quick Sort (function call overhead, partitioning logic) makes them slower than Insertion Sort.
+The low constant factors of Insertion Sort give it an edge on small inputs.

 Online sorting (sorting as data arrives).
-When you receive elements one at a time and need to maintain a sorted collection, Insertion Sort is a natural fit.
-Each new element is simply inserted into the correct position.
+When elements arrive one at a time and the collection must stay sorted, Insertion Sort handles each arrival directly.
+Each new element is inserted into its correct position as it comes in.

 As a subroutine in hybrid algorithms.
-This is perhaps the most important practical use case.
-Real-world sorting implementations use Insertion Sort as a building block:
+Hybrid algorithms are the most common practical use case.
+Production sorting implementations use Insertion Sort as a building block:

 Large random datasets.
-With O(n^2) average-case complexity, Insertion Sort simply cannot compete with O(n log n) algorithms for large inputs.
-Sorting 1 million random elements with Insertion Sort would take roughly 500 billion comparisons, while Merge Sort would need about 20 million.
+With O(n^2) average-case complexity, Insertion Sort cannot compete with O(n log n) algorithms for large inputs.
+Sorting 1 million random elements with Insertion Sort takes roughly 250 billion comparisons on average (500 billion in the worst case), while Merge Sort needs about 20 million.

 Performance-critical paths with unpredictable data.
-If you cannot guarantee the input is small or nearly sorted, use a general-purpose O(n log n) algorithm instead.
+If the input is not guaranteed to be small or nearly sorted, use a general-purpose O(n log n) algorithm instead.

 The following table summarizes the trade-offs: